THINKSAFE: Self-Generated Safety Alignment for Reasoning Models: Experiment

-Based on the findings that LoRA \citep{hu2022lora} effectively preserves model's intrinsic capabilities after fine-tuning \citep{Biderman2024LoRALL, Xue2025LoRAIA}, we adopt LoRA with rank $r=32$, scaling factor $\alpha=16$ and dropout rate~\citep{srivastava2014dropout} of $0.05$ to the query and value projections for all experimental configurations.
+\paragraph{Implementation details.} Using the same set of prompts from the SafeChain dataset, we apply \textsc{ThinkSafe} to distilled models from the \href{https://huggingface.co/collections/deepseek-ai/deepseek-r1}{DeepSeek-R1-Distill series} (1.5B to 8B) \citep{guo_deepseek-r1_2025} and the \href{https://huggingface.co/collections/Qwen/qwen3}{Qwen3 family} (0.6B to 8B) \citep{yang2025qwen3technicalreport}.
+Details regarding our generated dataset are provided in~\Cref{sec:appendix_stats}.
+Based on the findings that LoRA \citep{hu2022lora} effectively preserves a model's intrinsic capabilities after fine-tuning \citep{Biderman2024LoRALL, Xue2025LoRAIA}, we adopt LoRA with rank $r=32$, scaling factor $\alpha=16$, and dropout rate~\citep{srivastava2014dropout} of $0.05$ applied to the query and value projections for all experimental configurations.
 For optimization, we use AdamW~\citep{adamw} with a base learning rate of $1 \times 10^{-5}$ and a cosine scheduler with a linear warmup over the first $10\%$ of training steps.
 While we strictly adhere to the original literature settings for the baselines, \textsc{ThinkSafe} is trained for 3 epochs, consistent with the SafeChain configuration.
 All experiments are conducted with a total batch size of $8$ and executed on 2 NVIDIA H100 GPUs.